-Mehtap Baydu, born in 1972 in Bingöl, lives and works in Berlin.
-Her works participated in solo and group exhibitions nationally and internationally a.o.
-Centre of Contemporary Art Znaki Czasu in Torun, Poland (2016), Art International Istanbul (2014), Künstlerhaus, Stuttgart (2014) and Kunsthalle Fridericianum, Kassel (2009).
+Mehtap Baydu, born in 1972, lives and works in Berlin.
+Baydu’s works have been exhibited in various solo and group exhibitions, including Arter, Istanbul (2019), Künstlerhaus, Stuttgart (2014) and Kunsthalle Fridericianum, Kassel (2009).
+Participation at 3.
+Berliner Herbstsalon.